Why Do People in Product Quit their Jobs?

 While in other industries, this may be logical since we just experienced the great resignation through the pandemic, healthcare technology has been booming during this time.
 I have seen a slight increase in layoffs lately due to the recession, but I did not expect it to be as high as 32% for managers, especially compared to the responses from the other levels.

-One explanation might be that when shifting to a fully remote workforce during the pandemic, companies often did some restructuring, which could have meant eliminating more product managers than some of their more senior team members.
+One explanation might be that when shifting to a fully remote workforce during the pandemic, companies often did some restructuring.
+This could have meant eliminating more product managers than some of their more senior team members.

 1. Company culture matters and leadership is the driving force in creating a positive company culture.